-Three different packaging types are in use: air, vacuum and modified atmospheres (MA).
-MA contains different levels of oxygen and carbon dioxide, balanced with inert nitrogen.
-The Packages containing up to 80% oxygen and 20% carbon dioxide (High oxygen-MA) will reduce the color. the deterioration of the retail cuts of the meat, but will only slightly increase the shelf-life, compared to aerobic storage.
-The Pork is generally stored aerobically or in MA, and beef in a vacuum or MA due to the need for tenderization during an extended storage.
-Transitions between the different packaging-types may be performed for retail cuts.
-The shelf-life of meat increases in the order: air, high oxygen-MA, vacuum, no oxygen-MA and 100% CO2, P.wudomonm spp. dominate on aerobically stored meat, and due to a high growth rate the shelf-life is a matter of days.
-A long the shelf-life may be attained in pure CO2, The time needed to reach 10' bacteria/cm' and off-odour, was 10 days in air, and 40 days in 100% CO2 for pork stored at 4°C. The effect of CO2, is enhanced by a low storage temperature, due to increased solubility of the gas.
-On pork loins stored under CO2, at ~ 1.5"C, a maximum bacterial number of 10(2) cfu/cm (2)" was reached after 63 days.
-Shelf-life extension by CO2, results from an immediate selection, as opposed to a gradual one in a vacuum-pack, of lactic acid bacteria growing at a reduced rate [36-42].d meat products.
-The combination of the microaerophilic conditions, the presence of the curing salt and tThe temperature
+Three different packaging types are in use: air, vacuum, and modified atmospheres.
+Modified atmospheres contain different levels of oxygen and carbon dioxide, balanced with inert nitrogen.
+The Packages containing up to 80% oxygen and 20% carbon dioxide (High oxygen-modified atmospheres) will reduce the color.
+'The deterioration of the retail cuts of the meat, but will only slightly increase the shelf life, compared to aerobic storage'.
+The Pork is generally stored aerobically or in modified atmospheres, and beef in a vacuum or modified atmospheres due to the need for tenderization during extended storage.
+Transitions between the different packaging types may be performed for retail cuts.
+The shelf life of the meat increases in the order: of air, high oxygen-modified atmospheres, vacuum, no oxygen-modified atmospheres, and 100% CO2, P.wudomonm spp. dominate on the aerobically stored meat, and due to a high growth rate the shelf life is a matter of days.
+The shelf life may be attained in pure CO2, The time needed to reach 10' bacteria/cm' and off odour. was 10 days in air, and 40 days in 100% CO2 for pork stored at 4°C. 'The effect of CO2 is enhanced by a low storage temperature, due to increased solubility of the gas'.
+On pork loins stored under CO2, at ~ 1.5" C, a maximum bacterial number of 10(2) cfu/cm (2)" was reached after 63 days.
+Shelf life extension by CO2 results from an immediate selection, as opposed to a gradual one in a vacuum pack, of lactic acid bacteria growing at a reduced rate [36,37,38,39,40,41,42].